Lorna Sullivan: President

 The arrival of Patrick, now aged 12, started a challenging and often rewarding journey for our family as his intellectual disability impacts on family life, education and community.
 He is a young man full of surprises, a great sense of humour and a mighty love for Thomas the Tank Engine and Friends.

 I have been the treasurer for the Selwyn Launch Group since mid 2016.
 Their aim is to promote the inclusion of young adults with disabilities through work experience, employment and social activities.
 I have had three years’ governance experience as a trustee on a primary school board, which began in June 2013.

 I have been an active member and committee chairperson of Greater Canterbury Parent to Parent since June 2010.
-Volunteering as a support parent is extremely rewarding and now I am ready to offer my skillset and experience to the Parent to Parent National Board.
+Volunteering as a support parent is extremely rewarding.

 Nick has had a long-standing relationship with Parent to Parent for more than 20 years as a volunteer, employee and contractor.
 Having previously worked at national office for two years, Nick was also involved in the development, training and delivery of the SibSupport programme since its inception in 1995, and continues this involvement today.
 Nick has also been involved in the development and delivery of the Second Generation workshops, targeted at parents and adult siblings.